-1. Social Security Disability - this is what is most commonly referred to as disability.
+This is what is most commonly referred to as disability.
 There are different types of Social Security Disability benefits, but we will discuss SSDI (Social Security Disability Insurance) and SSI (Supplemental Security Income).
-For both types of benefits you or sometimes a loved one have to be considered disabled by the SSA (Social Security Administration) to receive any of these benefits.
+For both types of benefits, you or sometimes a loved one has to be considered disabled by the SSA (Social Security Administration) to receive any of these benefits.
 Generally, SSDI is for people who have enough work credits to qualify for benefits.
 SSI is for people who do not have enough work credits and do not have other sources of income.

 What Should I Do About Disability if I Have a Workers' Compensation Case?

 Here are some pointers in dealing with disability benefits in a workers' compensation case in Iowa:

 It is not a good idea to just file for Social Security Disability without obtaining legal advice.
 There are several reasons for this including:

 - It can reduce the amount of compensation that you receive in your workers' compensation case because judges sometimes view filing for disability in a negative fashion.

 - You may not have a realistic chance of qualify for disability benefits and the mere act of filing can hurt your case.

 - Even if you may eventually qualify for benefits, filing a claim for Social Security disability can make it much more difficult to obtain a lump-sum settlement in your workers' compensation case.